 Our featured speakers are:

-It is wait and see right now.
 We are determined to still hold it as planned on Saturday.

 If there is a bit of snow, we'll ignore it and carry on.